 The next step is to let them interact in an area where the residents are used to playing.
 Watch them carefully, because this is where some fighting may break out.
 It may also help if you put the new rat(s) in your lap along with the other rats.
 By holding everyone at the same time, it may let the residents know that YOU have already accepted the new rat.

-The final step is to clean the larger cage out completely and rearrange the furnishings so it appears to be a new cage.
+When the rats can get along in the play area for at least 30 minutes without aggression, you can go to the final step.
+Clean out the larger cage completely and rearrange the furnishings so it appears to be a new cage.
 Trim the back toenails of the rats to minimize scratching in a scuffle.
 Put vanilla extract or perfume on all the rats to make them smell the same.
 Then put the rats in this cage.
 The best time to do this is in the morning when rats tend to be sleepy.

-The dominant resident will probably sniff the newcomer and then "attack" him, forcing him over on his back.
-If you've followed the introduction process correctly, don't rush to take the new rat out.
-Instead, carefully observe the fight.
+The dominant resident will probably sniff the newcomer and then pounce on him, forcing him over on his back.
+If you’ve followed the introduction process correctly, don’t rush to take the new rat out.
+Instead, carefully observe the behavior.
 Observe whether the resident rat is showing the raised hair, arched back, and sideways approach that are signs of aggression.
 If so, remove the newcomer, but if not, leave them together.
-The resident rat must establish his or her dominance and it's normal for them to "beat up" the newcomer.
-Just because the new rat is squeaking doesn't mean it's getting hurt.
-This is just a rat's way of saying "I give up".
-As long as you have followed the introduction process step by step, and as long as the resident rat isn't showing the signs of agression, you should let the fight run it's course.
-If you take the new rat out, you'll prolong this adjustment phase.
+The resident rat must establish his or her dominance and it’s normal for them to “beat up” the newcomer.
+Just because the new rat is squeaking doesn’t mean it’s getting hurt.
+This is just a rat’s way of saying “I give up.”
+As long as you have followed the introduction process step by step, and as long as the resident rat isn’t showing the signs of aggression, you should let the fight run its course.
+If you take the new rat out, you’ll prolong this adjustment phase.